macwille/python-chat-app/README.md

 * User / Admin page

+* Limit number of subjects and rooms per user

 ## Command prompts

 After navigating to the project folder, first steps when loading is to set up virtual enviroment to hold the project and loading dependencies.